pleich/Cutoffs-for-Broadcast-Protocols/README.md

   [see](#random-generation).

-- **File Checking**: This mode assumes the presence of existing broadcast protocol files will read all of them from the given directory.
+- **File Checking**: This mode assumes the presence of existing broadcast protocol files and will read all of them from the given directory.
 For more details [see](#file-checking).

 The modes are selected by setting the according CLI parameters.